abbyonstott/StormScript/PULL_REQUEST_TEMPLATE.md

-Provide the feature name, what it does, why you added it, and why it is important.
+Provide the feature name, what it does, why you added it and why it is important.